 He demands "more speed and action" from EU states for an "integrated approach."
 He calls for better cooperation of police forces, buffer zones and EU refugee camps in conflict regions that would allow refugees to apply for asylum outside EU territory.
 He also suggests a concerted EU effort to define countries of safe origin and calls for a Brussels summit on the issue.

-Steinmeier and Economy Minister Sigmar Gabriel also publishedtheir own 10-point plan
+Steinmeier and Economy Minister Sigmar Gabriel also published their own 10-point plan over the weekend.

 The Western Balkans Conference was established in 2013 as a forum aimed at improving ties with Slovenia, Serbia, Croatia, Motenegro, Albania, Macedonia, Bosnia Herzegovina and Kosovo.
 This year, however, the refugee crisis dominates the agenda.

 German Chancellor Angela Merkel and her Austrian counterpart, Werner Faymann, are also attending.